Classical Guitar Institute

-Under the direction of Professor Adam Holzman, Brevard's Classical Guitar program is an intensive course of study offering private lessons, chamber music coachings, and masterclasses for guitarists.
+Under the direction of Professor Adam Holzman, Brevard's Classical Guitar program is an intensive course of study offering numerous lessons, small ensemble coachings, and masterclasses and technique classes for guitarists.

-Each student will receive at least one hour a week of private lessons and will have multiple opportunities to attend and perform in weekly masterclasses.
+Each student will receive two lessons a week and will have multiple performance opportunities.
+The lessons are set up as small group masterclasses, providing 4 hours a day of study with Professor Holzman.
 Instruction is geared to the level and specificity of the student.

 Areas of focus will include:

 Admission to the Brevard Music Center is determined by audition.
-Guitarists must submit a video recording by including YouTube video link(s) in their application.
+Guitarists submit video recordings by including YouTube video link(s) in their application.

 Perform 3 solo works of contrasting styles.